cultsicarias/GrahmeenHealth/README.md

 - [ ] Add support for more Indian languages
 - [ ] Implement offline mode for rural areas
 - [ ] Add mobile app version
+- [ ] Enhance emergency response system
+- [ ] Add voice input support for chatbot
+- [ ] Implement regional language support for medical terms

 ## ⚠️ Important Notes

 - This is a healthcare platform, so all data handling must comply with healthcare data protection standards
 - Regular security audits are performed
 - All medical advice should be verified by healthcare professionals
+- Emergency features are for initial response only - always contact emergency services in critical situations
+- Language translations are AI-powered and should be verified by medical professionals